percona/percona-server/doc/source/myrocks/zenfs.rst

 The zone storage model organizes the SSD into a set of zones that are uniform in size and uses the Zoned Namespaces (ZNS) technology.
 ZNS is optimized for an SSD and exposes this zoned block storage interface between the host and SSD.
 ZNS enables smart data placement.
 Writes are sequential within a zone.

 ZenFS is a file system plugin for RocksDB which uses the RocksDB file system to place files into zones on a raw zoned block device (ZBD).
-The plugin adds native support for ZNS, avoids garbage collection, and minimizes write amplification.
+The plugin adds native support for ZNS, avoids on device garbage collection, and minimizes write amplification.
 File data is stored in a set of extents.
 Within a zone, extents are a contiguous part of the address space.
 Garbage collection is an option, but this selection can cause write amplification.

 ZenFS depends on the ``libzbd`` user library and requires a Linux kernel implementation that supports NVMe Zoned Namespaces.
 The kernel must be configured with `zone block device support